 Research

-My research bridges machine learning and high-performance scientific computing, with a focus on interpretable AI and transformative healthcare applications.
+My research bridges AI, machine learning and high-performance scientific computing, with a focus on interpretable AI and transformative healthcare applications.

 AI for Science

 I’m applying state-of-the-art transformers and GPT-style models to accelerate antibody engineering, predicting mutations that boost binding affinity and streamlining the design of next-generation therapeutics.
+Some related work includes:

 Cardiac ML